sageteamorg/django-sage-painless/README.md

 Here system will ask you what you want to generate for your app.

-If you generated api you have to add app urls to urls.py:
+- If you generated api you have to add app urls to main urls.py:

 ```python
 urlpatterns = [